accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Designed for evolving__.
 Business needs are changing.
 Traffic scale are increasing.
 Team members may come and go.
 Technologies are updating.
 An architecture should be designed evolvable.
 The architecture process (and development) should be carried out with a [growth mindset](https://www.youtube.com/watch?v=M1CHPnZfFmU).
 An example is [Ele.me Payment System](https://mp.weixin.qq.com/s/mtPQLSONUCWOC2HDPRwXNQ), which is quite common for Internet companies.

 More principles come to __component level__ design.
 [CoolShell design principles](https://coolshell.cn/articles/4535.html) is good to list all of them.
-Below are what I picked most useful
+Below are what I think most useful

   * __Keep It Simple__, Stupid (KISS), You Ain't Gonna Need It (YAGNI), Don't Repeat Yourself (DRY), Principle of Least Knowledge, Separation of Concerns (SoC): That said, make everything simple.
 If you cannot, divide and conquer.